Slovakia's populist prime minister shot in assassination attempt, shocking Europe before elections

 "Every effort should be made to ensure that violence does not become the norm in any country, form or sphere," he said.

-Fico, a third-time premier, and his leftist Smer, or Direction, party won Slovakia's Sept.
+Fico, who is in his fourth term, and his leftist Smer, or Direction, party won Slovakia's Sept.
 30 parliamentary elections.

 But politics as usual were put aside as the nation faced the shock of the attempt on Fico’s life.